ds4es/ds-project-template/README.md

-# Data Science Project Template
+## Data Science Project Template

+This template is mainly inspired by the [Cookiecutter Data Science project structure](https://drivendata.github.io/cookiecutter-data-science/).
+It aims to be a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.

+We also recommends to track, manage and share models with MLFlow and Neptune (https://github.com/neptune-ai/neptune-mlflow).

-## Folder structure
+### Folder structure
 - `data`: Datasets.
 - `docs`: Sphinx documentation.
 - `models`: Trained and serialized models, model predictions, or model summaries.